scryptic86/gibon/README.md

 # Gibon

-A CURL-friendly pastebin service with AES+GCM encryption support, written in GoLang!
+A CURL-friendly pastebin service with AES+GCM encryption support, storage backed by IPFS, all written in GoLang!

 Service is TLS-only with HTTP routing handled by: github.com/julienschmidt/httprouter